×

 UAE Economic Substance Regulation

-The Economic Substance Regulations are applicable retroactively from 01 January 2019.
-The Economic Substance Regulations in UAE is applicable to UAE mainland companies, UAE free zone companies and other UAE business forms that carry out any of the following ‘Relevant Activities’ : –
+UAE Economic Substance Regulations are applicable from 01 January 2019.
+The Economic Substance Regulations in UAE is applicable to UAE mainland companies, UAE free zone companies and other UAE business forms that carry out any of the following ‘Relevant Activities’.
+UAE economic substance rules are designed to ensure that companies which show profit in the UAE and benefit from 0% corporate tax rate, have adequate substance in the UAE .
+UAE ESR rules are thus a tool to check tax evasion and tax planning by companies who avail 0% tax rate but do not have economic substance in the UAE

 Banking Business Shipping Business